 ECT is mainly used against the depressive phase, but can be used during the manic phase as well.
 It has also been shown to be effective in preventing future episodes.

-How Does ECT Work
+How does ECT work?

-ECT is considered safe enough to be used on pregnant women and older patients and is often an option for people whose bipolar disorder has proven resistant to drug treatment or is causing severe episodes.
-It may be risky for people with heart problems.
+Although effective, ECT is usually reserved as a last resort or for special circumstances.
+ECT is often an option for people whose bipolar disorder has proven resistant to drug treatment or is causing severe episodes.

-It is considered a very effective treatment for controlling and preventing bipolar episodes, but is usually used only as a last resort as therapy, medication, and lifestyle choices are commonly used for longer periods of time.
+ECT has been around since the early 20th century.
+It’s considered a very effective treatment for controlling and preventing bipolar episodes, but it’s usually used only as a last resort.
+Therapy, medication, and lifestyle choices are commonly used for longer periods.